Council-wide Plans

 A Neighbourhood Plan is a plan drawn up by a community.
 It sets out a shared vision and policies to shape future development of the area covered by the Plan.
 The first version of the Astbury + Moreton Neighbourhood Plan was adopted in 2017 with the intention that it would be valid as part of the planning process until 2030.

 Following changes to the National Planning Policy Framework and the continuing development of Cheshire East’s Local Plan, the Neighbourhood Plan has been reviewed and updated.
 The updated Neighbourhood Plan was approved by Cheshire East Council on 17 January 2025.
+This means that all planning applications in our two parishes must takes account of our Neighbourhood Plan’s policies.

 Astbury + Moreton Neighbourhood Plan Policies